The Unbearable Weight of Massive CVE Numbers

 Triaging

-Already mentioned above, the Known Exploited Vulnerabilities Catalog (KEV) by CISA lists vulnerabilities for which known exploits exist, which is probably one of the strongest indicators that you need to take action.
+- Already mentioned above, the Known Exploited Vulnerabilities Catalog (KEV) by CISA lists vulnerabilities for which known exploits exist, which is probably one of the strongest indicators that you need to take action.
 However, we also saw above that those numbers are much lower and only cover ‘known knowns’.
+In other words, this is an essential but not sufficient list.

 Ready to Reduce Cloud Security Noise and Act Faster?